odoo/odoo/doc/howtos/backend.rst

         <field name="country_id" widget="selection"/>
     </search>

-Search views are somewhat special as they are displayed alongside other views.
-As a result, they are configured specially by adding them separately to an *action*, through the ``search_view_id`` field.
+To use a non-default search view in an action, it should be linked using the ``search_view_id`` field of the action record.

-The action can also default values for search fields through its ``context``
-field: context keys of the form :samp:`search_default_{field_name}` will initialize *field_name* with the provided value.
+The action can also set default values for search fields through its ``context`` field: context keys of the form :samp:`search_default_{field_name}` will initialize *field_name* with the provided value.
 Search filters must have an optional ``@name`` to have a default and behave as booleans (they can only be enabled by default).

 .. admonition:: Exercise 3 - Search views
     :class: exercise

-    Add a search view containing:

-    #. a field to search the courses based on their title and
-    #. a button to filter the courses for which the current user is the
-       responsible.
-Make the latter selected by default.
+    Add a button to filter the courses for which the current user is the responsible in the course search view.
+Make it selected by default.

     .. only:: solutions

-        #.
-Add a search view for courses
-        #.
-Add the search view to the courses action

         .. patch::